PickNikRobotics/generate_parameter_library/README.md

 # generate_parameter_library

 This package aims to automate parameter handling within ROS 2 via c++ code generation.
 A user can specify parameter names, types, descriptions, and validation functions all within the YAML syntax.
 This packages provides a straightforward interface to integrate the code generation into cmake builds.
 The generated library contains a c++ struct with all specified parameters as nested fields.
 Additionally, methods are generated, which enable dynamic parameter updating, parameter copying, and parameter validation.

 ## Generated code interface
-The generated code is primarily consists of two major component: 1) a pure data struct `struct Params` that contains values of all parameters and 2) a class `ParamListener` that handles parameter declaration, updating, and validation.
+The generated code is primarily consists of two major components:
+1) a pure data struct `struct Params` that contains values of all parameters and
+2) a class `ParamListener` that handles parameter declaration, updating, and validation.
 The general structure is shown below.

 ```cpp
 namespace cpp_namespace {